Comparison Shopping: Discovering the benefits and differences of a product or range of products before making a purchase.

 Shipping at that location was $9.99 to get this product to my door.

 The online store where I found both NOW FOODS items was over at Tripleclicks.
 How did vendors there compare?
-(DISCLAIMER: I am an affiliate for Tripleclicks https://www.tripleclicks.com/17849708.99 and will receive a small reward if you purchase through the next couple links)

 So the total cost of ordering both these items from Tripleclicks would be: $68.03.
 That’s roughly $11 more than getting similar products from the website of a local store.
 It’s $2 more if I bought one from the local website and the other from another website and paid shipping at both.
 So for an extra $2 more, if I was living in a small town without a local affordable health food store, I could get both products from one place.

 Fortunately for me, I can save myself $15 by driving down to the local store.
 Comparison shopping needs to take all these details into account, or all it becomes is expensive window shopping.
 Remember what I’ve said in the past, that a few minutes spent with a calculator can mean the difference between a runaway budget, and having funds to spare at the end of the month.
-Because I am an affiliate for Tripleclicks, if I chose to add these to a standing order, I’d pay an even cheaper rate than the retail member prices I already shared.
+Back when I used to be an affiliate for Tripleclicks, if I chose to add these to a standing order, I’d pay an even cheaper rate than the retail member prices I already shared.
 Yes, all the stores I did my research at had both member and “regular” prices, offering the guest visitor the better of the two prices assuming they wanted to become a member of course.
-I also quoted you Canadian prices, because I am Canadian and interested in doing my comparison shopping in my own currency.
+I also quoted you Canadian totals, because I am Canadian and interested in doing my comparison shopping in my own currency.

 4) That’s actually a point worth making because of the international nature of online shopping these days.
 Always ensure the website you are on is showing you their prices in YOUR country’s currency!
 Your efforts will be meaningless and quite unhelpful if you don’t at least have a conversion site up helping you make sure you are comparing prices online to what you might buy at your offline store.

 5) Member pricing goes a long way when comparison shopping!
 Take Amazon for example.
 As a Prime Member, you can eliminate shipping altogether on orders over certain amounts, or ask for shipping to be expedited to within 2 days of your order.
 This is only available in certain countries of course, but membership has its perks!
 You could continue today’s illustration by searching for the above two items there and comparing brand, quantity, price etc. just as I did for the three sites linked to here.
 I am an affiliate of Amazon’s as well, but I’m not too happy with how they are doing things these days, so I’m not as keen to take a piece of their pie at the moment.
-However, if you wish to use my affiliate link I’ll start you at my course for budgeting:
+However, if you wish to use my affiliate link I’ll start you at my course for budgeting: (paid links)

 From any of those links, you can continue today’s example, or do your own comparison shopping for something entirely different.